melionel/promptflow-copilot/readme.md

 - Create a pfcopilot.env file in root folder, reference my_pfcopilot.env to set the corresponding environment variables in your own pfcopilot.env file.

 **Promptflow Copilot relys on the function calling features of OpenAI API.
-You must use models deployments that support function calling. [lear more about function calling](https://openai.com/blog/function-calling-and-other-api-updates)**
+You must use models or deployments that support function calling. [learn more about function calling](https://openai.com/blog/function-calling-and-other-api-updates)**

 - Currently, we provide two ways to chat with promptflow copilot
   - Chat with UI: from the root folder, run